-We now present two methods for solving the weighted inclusion problem over arbitrary Boolean lattices.
-The first method uses the algorithm for testing the inclusion of unweighted automata as a black-box.
-This algorithm is called several times in a systematic way until the desired aggregated infimum is found.
+The second method uses the algorithm for testing the inclusion of unweighted tree automata as a black-box in the sense that this algorithm is called several times in a systematic way until the desired aggregated infimum is found.
+A surprising result is that the black-box approach turns out to be more efficient than the glass-box method.